cuongquay/node-red-contrib-aws-iot/README.md

 	Example:
 ```
 	/root/.agent/certs/-
-					|--YourUniqueClientIdentifier.private.key
+					|--YourThingName.private.key
-					|--YourUniqueClientIdentifier.cert.pem
+					|--YourThingName.cert.pem
 					|--root-CA.crt
 ```
-	YourUniqueClientIdentifier is the AWS thing name what you put when creating your thing.
+	YourThingName is the AWS Thing name what is the value you keyin when creating your thing/device.

-+ Setup the **node-red-contrib-aws-iot-hub** node with *AWS Certs* path pointed to /root/.awscerts/
++ Setup the **node-red-contrib-aws-iot-hub** node with *AWS Certs* path pointed to /root/.agent/certs/

 	Example:
 ```